juhu1705/CaRP/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Feature** *(needed)*
-A short descrition of what you want to have added
+A short description of what you want to have added.

 **What do you want your requested feature to improve?** *(needed)* A clear and concise description of what the feature should do.